imansaj/Sample_project_battery/README.md

 The data information can be found here: https://data.matr.io/1/projects/5c48dd2bc625d700019f3204

+### Goal
+Find the capacity drop of the battery using machine learning since it cannot be measured in the vehicle.

 ### Problem definition

 The battery cells experience a loss of capacity as they are used.
-This is shown in Figure 1. as time passes the unusable part, which is shown as rock content gets bigger, so we will have a lower capacity.
+This is shown in Figure 1, as time passes the unusable part, which is shown as rock content gets bigger, so we will have a lower capacity.
 This effect can be seen as fast charge and discharge of the battery.
 In other words, the active part is filled and drained much faster compared to the new cell.
 These phenomena are called aging, and the term that we are usually more familiar with is battery health